a tribute website created and administered by Marty Jourard

 Earl Bostic (Tulsa,OK April 25, 1913-–Rochester, NY October 28, 1965) was an American jazz and rhythm and blues alto saxophonist, and a pioneer of the post-war American Rhythm and Blues style.
 Bostic recorded over 400 sides for King Records and sold millions of records.
 He could play faster and higher than any other saxophonist, and had a number of popular hits such as "Flamingo," "Harlem Nocturne," "Temptation," "Sleep" and "Where or When", which showed off his characteristic growl on the horn.
 Bostic is rumored to use a tenor sax reed on his Beechler mouthpiece.
 He played various alto saxophones, including Buescher and Martin models.
 The photo above (left) was given to me by Elmer Beechler, the creator of Beechler mouthpieces, in his Van Nuys, California manufacturing warehouse which he shared with Arnold Brilhart, another innovative mouthpiece designer.
 Beechler knew Earl and spoke warmly of him.
 Bostic is holding a Martin Handcraft alto saxophone in the photograph.

-Here is an outstanding history and analysis of Bostic's playing style in a college Thesis written by Wesleyan College student Owen Callahan that includes an astounding transcription of Bostic's showstopping tune "Up There In Orbit."
+Here is a detailed analysis of Bostic's playing style in a college Thesis written by Wesleyan College student Owen Callahan that includes an astounding transcription of Bostic's showstopping tune "Up There In Orbit."

 Are their any filmed performances of Earl Bostic?
 As far as I know, only one: Bostic acts and plays saxophone in this Stepin Fetchit film short "Lazy Richard."
 Bostic is in the opening scene knocking on the door,then later he plays a brief solo with a band, it sounds like a trumpet.

 New York City April 2 1949